USFWS/secas/_posts/2021-05-26-Breaking-down-barriers-to-conservation-action-The-role-of-Blueprint-user-support.md

 2. Work to revise and improve the Blueprint based on feedback from people.
 3. Make the Blueprint easier to use.

 What this looks like in practice varies.
-Ultimately, user support is a team of multidisciplinary staff that work with people across the South Atlantic to:
+Ultimately, user support is a team of multidisciplinary staff that work with people across the Southeast to:

 - Make custom maps, including maps that show where the Blueprint identifies important lands and waters at the scale at which you work.
 We also make maps that include potential threats, like sea-level rise, as well as maps that showcase other datasets, like resiliency.
 - Write summaries of what is driving Blueprint priorities in your areas of interest.